DarkFlippers/unleashed-firmware/documentation/FAQ.md

 `sudo dot_clean -mn /Volumes/Flipper\ SD` -> `Flipper\ SD` may be named differently for you, replace with your microSD card name

-## How to sort files on flipper microSD on macOS/Linux?
+## How to sort files on flipper microSD on macOS / Linux?

 Will make sorting faster, and will work for OFW
 1. `brew install fatsort` -> Install fatsort using `brew.sh` (only on macOS)